bdhamilton/askesis/README.md

 - [ ] Helper functions should clarify high level operation
 - [ ] All functions should be checked for correctness
 - [ ] All functions should be properly commented
+- [ ] Rewrite calendar to go to distinct day pages?

 ### v3: Re-figure the UI